 View more details on what you can model with the Structural Mechanics Module below.

 Did You Know?
 Physics interfaces are predefined packages containing element formulations, material models, and boundary conditions for a certain field of physics simulations.

 The Solid Mechanics interfaces, available in 3D; 2D (plane stress, plane strain, and generalized plane strain); and 2D axial symmetry, provide the most general approach to analyzing solid structures.
 By using a geometrically nonlinear formulation, you can analyze situations with arbitrarily large rotations and strains.

-Contact modeling can include static and dynamic friction, adhesion, and decohesion.
+Contact modeling can include static and dynamic analysis, friction, adhesion, decohesion, and wear.
 The objects in contact can have arbitrarily large relative displacements.